 The Organization entered into a lease agreement for the School premises with D.P.
-Real Estate Holdings, LLC ("DP").
+Real Estate Holdings, LLC ("DP") on May 1, 2014.
 The School is responsible for the leasehold improvements, repairs and maintenance, and the insurance of the properties.
-The lease term is for a period of ten years, expiring in 2019, and includes a provision for escalating annual rentals based on a rate of 4% per year.
-The School's rent expense for the years ended June 30, 2014 and 2013 were \$908,544 and \$873,600, respectively.
-(See note 5 Related Party Transactions).
+The lease term is for a period of five years, expiring in 2019, and includes a provision for escalating annual rentals based on a rate of 4% per year.
+The provision to escalate the annual rent to 4% was not enforceable during the current year.